EU: 2015 Place of Supply Changes - Mini One-Stop-Shop

 EU Commission Guide to the VAT mini one stop shop

 DG Taxud prepared a practical guide in order to provide a better understanding of the EU legislation relating to the mini one stop shop, as well as the functional and technical specifications for the EU and non-EU MOSS schemes.
 This guide is not legally binding and only provides practical and informal guidance.
-The guide should be read together with the explanatory notes on the 2015 place of supply changes and the additional guidelines on the audit under MOSS.
+The guide is not to be considered final and will be completed later by the explanatory notes on the 2015 place of supply changes.